How to Swaddle With Arms Out: Everything You Need to Know

 Lastly, if you’re struggling through those sleepless nights, remember this: this is a phase and it won’t last forever.
 All new parents experience some sort of nighttime woes, and it will get better as your baby grows.
 If your infant is showing signs of being ready to move on from the traditional swaddle method for any reason, give the arms out approach a try and see if it helps you all get a better night’s sleep.

-It’s best to swaddle your baby with arms out as they start trying to roll over, which typically happens between 2- 4 months.
+It’s best to swaddle your baby with arms out as they start trying to roll over, which often happens between 2 and 4 months (and sometimes earlier).
+This helps keep them safe and comfortable as they grow.

 A great option after swaddling is a sleep sack, as it keeps your baby cozy while allowing their arms to move freely.
+It’s a smooth transition that helps maintain comfort and safety for your little one.

 It typically takes a few nights to stop swaddling, beginning with one arm out, then both arms, before moving to different sleepwear.
+Just take it slow and follow your baby’s cues!

 1. American Academy of Pediatrics, Swaddling: Is it Safe for Your Baby?